Rhus glabra: Description

+Distribution and habitat

+It is native to North America, from southern Quebec west to southern British Columbia in Canada, and south to northern Florida and Arizona in the United States and Tamaulipas in northeastern Mexico.

+It can be found in a wide variety of habitats, from streambanks to dry and montane slopes.

+Ecology

 In late summer it sometimes forms galls on the underside of leaves, caused by the parasitic sumac leaf gall aphid, Melaphis rhois.
 The galls are not harmful to the tree.

 Uses

 Native Americans ate the young sprouts as a salad.
 The fruit is sour and contains a large seed, but can be chewed (to alleviate thirst) and made into a lemonade-like drink.
 Deer forage the twigs and fruit.

-In 2020, archaeologists unearthed a pipe at a dig in Central Washington state, showing chemical evidence that a Native American tribe had smoked Rhus glabra either alone or in a blend with tobacco, perhaps "for its medicinal qualities and to improve the flavor of smoke."
+In 2020, archaeologists unearthed a pipe at a dig in Central Washington state, showing chemical evidence that a Native American tribe had smoked R. glabra either alone or in a blend with tobacco, perhaps "for its medicinal qualities and to improve the flavor of smoke".